karuzoXam/QuizzicalApp-V2/README.md

 -  Pull 5 questions from the [OTDB API](https://opentdb.com/) :heavy_check_mark:
 -  Tally correct answers after "Check answers" is clicked :heavy_check_mark:
 -  Styled & polished :heavy_check_mark:

+## :no_entry: Bugs and Issues
+ Sometimes the data is not displayed correctly decoded, but in the code itself, it is correctly decoded.